ChatGPT Won't Recommend Anthropic. Claude Won't Recommend OpenAI. We Have the Data.

 If self-promotion bias existed at scale, we would see each LLM scoring its own parent at the top of the column.
 We don't.
 The likely cause is system-prompt instructions that explicitly suppress self-mention in business-recommendation contexts, which both Anthropic and OpenAI have been candid about in published material.

-The OpenAI-Anthropic mutual suppression is the headline
+Why is OpenAI-Anthropic mutual suppression the headline?

 ChatGPT gave Anthropic a 2.8.
 That is the lowest competitor score ChatGPT gave to any of the four subjects.
 Claude returned the favor with a 1.6 on OpenAI, the lowest single score in the entire dataset.
 Both numbers sit well below the 4 to 7 band the rest of the matrix occupies.